team-arnold/nosh/README.md

                 vagrant up

     and all the puppet modules and sweet stuff for the box will be created for you!
-(Ununtu Linux: NFS mount do not work on encrypted home folders.
-Set up /project somewhere else.)
+(Ubuntu: NFS mount do not work on encrypted home folders.
+Set up project folder somewhere else.)
 * For build simply go to where your buildscript is and:

                 ./build